Ex-Leumi CEO Russak-Aminoach to head new Team8 fintech venture

-JERUSALEM, Sept 15 (Reuters) - Israeli cyber group Team8 said on Tuesday it had hired former Bank Leumi LUMI.TA chief executive Rakefet Russak-Aminoach to lead a new division that aims to develop financial technology companies.
+JERUSALEM, Sept 15 (Reuters) - Israeli cyber group Team8 said on Tuesday former Bank Leumi LUMI.TA chief executive Rakefet Russak-Aminoach had joined the company as a partner to lead a new division that aims to develop financial technology companies.

 Team8 Fintech aims to supply both businesses and consumers with new technologies "to ensure they stay relevant and gain a competitive advantage," Team8 said.